uga-rosa/scorpeon.vim/README.md

 # Usage

-This plugin reads the VSCode directory structure named `extensions/` as it is.
+This plugin can use the directory structure of VSCode extensions as it is.
-Read `extensions/*/package.json` and resolve syntaxes path.
+Since VSCode's main body includes extensions for many well-known languages, I recommend to use it.

+To manage manually, do the following.

 ```sh
 git clone https://github.com/microsoft/vscode.git --depth 1